This topic has helpful resources for the transition from secondary education into adult life.

 Alaska Transition Handbook Pathway to Adulthood & Employment

-An in depth resource on transition provided by the State of Alaska, Department of Health and Social Services, and the Governor’s Council on Disabilities & Special Education.
+An in-depth resource on transition is provided by the State of Alaska, the Department of Health and Social Services, and the Governor’s Council on Disabilities & Special Education.

-ALEXsys-The Alaska Labor Exchange SystemJob Seekers: Get help selecting a new career, finding a new job, and locating suitable education or training.
-Create automated job searches that will email a notification of new job openings.
+Alaska Jobs-The Alaska Labor Exchange SystemJob Seekers: Get help selecting a new career, finding a new job, and locating suitable education or training.
+Create automated job searches that will email notifications of new job openings.